neams-th-coe/cardinal/doc/content/tutorials/oneway_fsi.md

 # One-way coupled fluid-structure interaction

-Tutorial outline:

-Introduction to benchmark (with warning to not use it as such)
+## Introduction to benchmark
+(with warning to not use it as such)

+## Case Setup

-Description of mesh files
+### Description of mesh files

   Parameters you can control at the top, where mesh refinement may be necessary (near edges)

-Description of Nek input files
+### Description of Nek input files

   Description of velocity profile,

-Setup of tensor mechancics
+### Setup of tensor mechancics

-Initial Condition Generation

-  Why is it necessary?
-Incomp. fluid, sudden shift, displacement, negative Jacobians Better to ease it into the displaced state

-Description of coupling
+### Description of Cardinal input files

+### Coupling description
   Mirror, transfer of mesh velocity/traction

-Tips for visualization

-  Warp by vector in Paraview.
-Variables starting with `disp` are automatically recognized by Paraview as displacements used to move the mesh.
+## Initial Condition Generation

+  Motivation: Incomp. fluid, sudden shift, displacement, negative Jacobians Better to ease it into the displaced state